BeauJoh/scientific-writing-with-pandoc/paper/paper.md

 #Evaluation

-Figure~\ref{fig:selected-model-actual-vs-predicted-times} presents the actual kernel execution times against the predicted execution times given the optimal model.

 ![\label{fig:selected-model-actual-vs-predicted-times} The predicted verses measured execution times of all kernels ](figure/actual-vs-predicted-size-plot-1.pdf)

-Figure~\ref{fig:selected-model-actual-vs-predicted-times} shows the predicted versus the measured datum and are sorted according to problem size.
+Figure~\ref{fig:selected-model-actual-vs-predicted-times} presents the experienced --and measured-- kernel execution times against the predicted execution times given the optimal model.
-Each kernel timing is presented as a dot.
+Each kernel timing is presented as a dot, and each of these data points have been sorted according to problem size.
 Generally, most of these points are linearly correlated and indicate a good model fit such that the predicted times closely match the experimentally measured execution times of each kernel.
 Under predictions typically occur on 4 kernels over the medium and large problem sizes, while over predictions occur on the tiny and small problem sizes.
-However these outliers are visually over represented in this figure as the final mean absolute error low, at ~0.16.
+However these outliers are visually over represented in this figure as the final mean absolute error low, at ~0.15.